FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_expressionLanguage/r_st_expressionLanguageOperators.md

 Parentheses can be used in combination with the operators to change precedence.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> evaluates operators using the following precedence order, listed from highest to lowest and left to right:
+{{< SecureTransport/componentshortname  >}} evaluates operators using the following precedence order, listed from highest to lowest and left to right:

 -   `[ ] .`
 -   `( )`